ibis-project/ibis/README.md

 Ibis is a Python library that provides a lightweight, universal interface for data wrangling.
 It helps Python users explore and transform data of any size, stored anywhere.

-Ibis has three primary pieces:
+Ibis has three primary components:

 1. **A dataframe API for Python**.
 This means that Python users can write Ibis code to manipulate tabular data.
 2. **Utilities for connecting to 10+ query engines.**